 Nicolai Ivanovich Fechin was born in Kazan, Russia on Nov 28, 1881.
 Fechin’s early art training came from his father who was a wood and metal craftsman, gilder and icon maker.
-At the age of 13 he received a scholarship to the Kazan Art School and at the age of 19 he entered the Imperial Academy of Fine Arts in St. Petersburg, where he studied with and was greatly influenced by Ilya Repin.
-He graduated in 1909 with the highest grade possible and his final competitive canvas won him the Prix de Rome, which allowed him to travel and study in Europe.
-After his return to Russia, Fechin taught at the Kazan Art School, eventually becoming its director.
+He received a scholarship to the Kazan Art School at the age of 14 and at 19 entered the Imperial Academy of Fine Arts in St. Petersburg, where he studied with and was greatly influenced by Ilya Repin.
+In 1909 he graduated with the highest grade possible and his final competitive canvas won him the Prix de Rome, which allowed him to travel and study in Europe.
+After returning to Russia, Fechin taught at the Kazan Art School, eventually becoming its director.
 Fechin began exhibiting in America in 1910, and two years later he started participating in the Wanderer’s Exhibitions throughout Russia.

 In 1927 a bout of tuberculosis forced Fechin to move to Taos, New Mexico.
 Taos proved a fertile ground for Fechin’s art.
 He soon painted with fervor and felt a particular affinity with the Taos culture.
 His greatest American works were of the Native Americans.
 Fechin had great affection for New Mexico, which reminded him of the places around Kazan where he spent his childhood.
 The house he built for himself and his family in Taos remains one of his masterpieces.